 When you book your reservation, if your requested dining time is not available, you can request that it be waitlisted.
 If you are booking far enough in advance, waitlist requests can many times be accommodated.
 However, sometimes you will be assigned to the time you originally book.
 Once onboard, if you need to change your dining arrangements, there is usually a place where you can do so.
-On Disney’s Magic and Wonder, this is in Rockin Bar D or Wavebands.
 The dining room staff usually has some flexibility with this.

 Many cruise lines will not accept a request for main dining based on certain medical conditions and you will still have to be waitlisted if not available.
 This includes diabetes.
 The idea behind this is that there are so many other dining options onboard, you do not require to eat at the early time.

 The choice of early, late or my time dining is really a personal decision.
 Usually when you have an assigned dining time, you will be seated with other (though you can request to dine alone).
 You will have the same servers each night.
 They get a chance to know you and what you like to eat and drink.
 You interact more with the staff in this set up.
 With the anytime dining, you won’t likely get the same servers each time and you will likely dining with just your immediate party.
 I have done both and prefer the set dining time, even though I’m not thrilled with the times.